 Let’s say your 90-day window to submit evidence ends on Friday, November 28, 2025 (the day after Thanksgiving).

-• The Result: Your 90-day window slams shut, and your most critical piece of evidence—the one that could have won your case—is left out.
+- The Result: Your 90-day window slams shut, and your most critical medical evidence—the clinical documentation that accurately reflects your symptoms—is left out.

 Your Pre-Holiday BVA Checklist